drandreaskrueger/buyme/_how-to/URLs.md

 Of course - replace the 208.68.38.174 with *your IP address*.

 #### Hint:
-The [last step (= reactions.py)](../_how-to/#flowchart) will only be executed if the webhook receives data from the correct (coinbase) IP range.
+The [last step (see flowchart ... reactions.py)](../_how-to/#flowchart) will only be executed if the webhook receives data from the correct (coinbase) IP range.
 For debugging that, just press the "*Start a new payment*" below the "View your receipt.
 Return to ..." button.
 Each payment causes coinbase to send a new notification to the webhook.